Perception and Action

 A scene gist is a brief scenery, sometimes without attention, that the brain processes to obtain the essence of what the scenery is about.
 It can let you determine with a short glance of the scenery whether what you are seeing is indoors/outdoors, an animal/person, a mountain/sea, and basic geometries.
 Without attention, we can perceive the scene gist of our surroundings, but not any details that may be perceived upon closer attention.

-Bottom-up salience is defined as the degree of difference between a stimulus and its neighbors.
+Bottom-up salience, or saliency, refers to a subjective quality that allows some items to ‘pop’, visually distinct from its neighboring objects.
+The core of visual salience is a bottom-up, stimulus-driven signal that announces “this location is sufficiently different from its surroundings to be worthy of your attention”.
 Many objects are observed along with its neighboring objects.
 The brain observes the target object’s orientation and separates the object from the neighboring objects with differing orientations.

-The subsequent saccades are directed by a combination of salience and top-down knowledge.
-The salience influences saccades more from individual features of objects and contrasting luminescence, intensity, etc. The top-down knowledge influences saccades depending on what your goals are for looking at the scene (a person, building, etc).
+While your first saccade in a scene will be made toward individual features of objects and contrasting luminescence, intensity, etc. (salient locations), subsequent saccades are directed by a combination of salience and top-down knowledge.
+The top-down knowledge influences saccades depending on what your goals are for looking at the scene (a person, building, etc).

 Exercises